-- Demonstrate a focused, coherent, organized written report. - Perform mathematic calculations required for entry-level automotive. - Demonstrate an ability to apply written instructions and specifications relevant to their work environment. - Demonstrate the ability to diagnose and repair heavy equipment/truck drive trains. - Demonstrate the ability to diagnose and repair heavy equipment/truck electrical and electronic systems. - Demonstrate the ability to diagnose and repair heavy equipment/truck gas engines. - Demonstrate the ability to diagnose and repair heavy equipment/truck brakes, steering, and suspension systems.
+- Demonstrate a focused, coherent, organized written report. - Perform mathematic calculations required for entry-level automotive. - Demonstrate a functional ability to read and retain/apply written instructions and specifications relevant to their work environment. - Demonstrate the ability to diagnose and repair heavy equipment/truck drive trains. - Demonstrate the ability to diagnose and repair heavy equipment/truck electrical and electronic systems. - Demonstrate the ability to diagnose and repair heavy equipment/truck gas engines. - Demonstrate the ability to diagnose and repair heavy equipment/truck brakes, steering and suspension systems.